UK Mortgage Affordability Calculator 2026

 3. Credit Commitments

-All existing debts reduce your borrowing capacity: credit card minimum payments, car loans, student loan repayments (Plan 1/2/4/5), personal loans, and hire purchase agreements.
-Even a £200/month car payment can reduce your maximum mortgage by £40,000–£50,000.
+All existing debts cut borrowing capacity: credit card minimums, car finance, student loan repayments (Plan 1/2/4/5), personal loans and hire purchase.
+Even a £200/month car payment can reduce your maximum mortgage by roughly £40,000–£50,000.

 4. Deposit and Loan-to-Value (LTV)

-A larger deposit improves your borrowing capacity and secures better interest rates:
+A larger deposit improves borrowing capacity and unlocks better rates:

 LTVDeposit Needed (£300K home)Typical Rate (2026)Rate Saving vs 95%